 - EU students whose family unit’s income is earned abroad and who are enrolling or signing up for years following year one;

-- Non-EU students whose family unit’s income is earned abroad and who are enrolling in years following year one.
+- Non-EU students whose family unit’s income is earned abroad and who are firstly enrolled in the a.y.
+2018/2019 or before.

 Three types of contribution have been defined, which consider the number of ECTS credits obtained and the year of registration for the degree course: